digeler/GOCMD/usage.md

-open the File IN RAW mode ,for easy reading

  This tool was created to collect logs from inside aks nodes. how it works : it uses the az vm run-command here are the steps :
  - First it will create storage account at the same RG as your AKS MC_
  - Mount the share on the vm so we can move the logs there -It will start to collect the logs from each node -Logs collected : journalctl -u kube* and cluster provision log.
  -All the logs will be in the storage account.
  -You Can then download the logs and share with css.

 How to install and run the code :
 -open cloudshel ,select the correct subscription and cd to your Clouddrive folde